 Our solution is to modernize the existing tracks with a linear motor installed between the existing rails and with levitation plates mounted on the sides of the track.
 The linear motor has a form of a third rail mounted on the track axis and will be used for propulsion and braking of vehicles.
 Levitation plates will be used to lift the vehicle above the surface and to stabilize the vehicle sideways.
 As for the existing magnetic rail solutions, both presented solutions (Transrapid and JR Maglev) require a long process of building a completely new, expensive infrastructure.
 They are also active systems, which means that to obtain levitation it is necessary to directly supply energy to electromagnets both in the vehicle and on the track.
 Our system is passive - levitation is the result of vehicle movement.
 A train at a certain speed will automatically start pushing itself away from the track.

-- Higher operating speed
+- Higher operating speed, capacity, and flexibility

 - The increased speed of cargo transport creates unprecedented possibilities of transporting goods on rail lines with delivery between distribution points even on the same day.
 The development of fast transport can contribute to economic growth and social development, especially in developing countries where technology can modernize outdated rail infrastructure with optimal financial outlays.

-- Restoring the competitiveness of existing railways by modernizing existing conventional infrastructure to the high-speed rail standard and high-frequency travel will lead to the takeover of a significant proportion of freight from road and air.
+- Restoring the competitiveness of existing railroads by modernizing existing conventional infrastructure to the high-speed rail standard and high-frequency travel will lead to the takeover of a significant proportion of freight from road and air.
 Currently, road transport accounts for 75% of the market.
 The greater share of rail freight is a better macroeconomic situation and a solution for European transport growth, as rail has 12x lower external costs for society than road transport.